terminusdb/terminusdb-tutorials/nobel_prize/README.md

 # Nobel Prize Winners (1900 - 2020)

-In this tutorial, we will pull the Nobel Prize winners data from a [CSV file](https://www.kaggle.com/rishidamarla/nobel-prize-winners-19002020) and put it in TerminusDB/TerminusX.
+In this tutorial, we will pull the Nobel Prize winners data from a [CSV file](https://www.kaggle.com/rishidamarla/nobel-prize-winners-19002020) and put it in TerminusDB/TerminusCMS.

 ## Check your endpoint is running

-You can download the TerminusDB docker image to work locally (recommended to use [Bootstrap here](https://github.com/terminusdb/terminusdb-bootstrap)) or you can connect to TerminusX.
+You can download the TerminusDB docker image to work locally (recommended to use [Bootstrap here](https://github.com/terminusdb/terminusdb-bootstrap)) or you can connect to TerminusCMS.
 If you are using docker image, make sure that your TerminusDB container is running at localhost (https://127.0.0.1).
-If you are using TerminusX, get the information of the endpoint, team, and API token ready (it should be accessible in the [TerminusX dashboard](https://dashboard.terminusdb.com/) under profile.
+If you are using TerminusCMS, get the information of the endpoint, team, and API token ready (it should be accessible in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.

 ## Clone this repository